 Privacy Policy

-In order to provide an audit and evidentiary trail of the verification process, and documentation presented to confirm an individual’s identity, The New Zealand Government is required to collect Personal Information (as defined in the Privacy Act 1993).
-The collection, use and disclosure of such information is governed by the Privacy Act 1993 [Privacy Act].
+In order to provide an audit and evidentiary trail of the verification process, and documentation presented to confirm an individual’s identity, The New Zealand Government is required to collect Personal Information as defined in the Privacy Act 1993 [Privacy Act].
+The collection, use and disclosure of such information is governed by the Privacy Act.

 At enrolment, applicants acknowledge that the New Zealand Government may collect, use or disclose Personal Information about them.